 The couple who slipped into a White House dinner without an invitation denied Tuesday that they were gate-crashers.

-Appearing on NBC's "Today" show with his wife, Michaele, Tareq Salahi said the firestorm surrounding their attendance at the state dinner for the visiting Indian prime minister has been a "most devastating" experience.
+Appearing on a nationally broadcast morning news show with his wife, Michaele, Tareq Salahi said the furor surrounding their attendance at the state dinner for the visiting Indian prime minister has been a "most devastating" experience.

 "We're greatly saddened by all the circumstances...portraying my wife and I as party crashers.
-I can tell you we did not party-crash the White House," Salahi said.
+I can tell you we did not party-crash the White House," Tareq Salahi told the network.

-"We were invited, not crashers, and there isn't anyone who would have the audacity or the poor behavior to do that," added Michaele Salahi.
+"We were invited, not crashers, and there isn't anyone who would have the audicity or the poor behavior to do that," added Michaele.
 "No one would do that, and certainly not us."

-Gibbs declined to elaborate a day earlier on how, exactly, the White House social office allowed unknowns to pass through the gates and enter the dinner, where they managed to meet Obama in the receiving line and snap photos with Vice President Biden and Obama Chief of Staff Rahm Emanuel.
+But Gibbs declined to elaborate on how, exactly, the White House social office allowed unknowns to pass through the gates and enter the dinner, where they managed to meet President Obama in the receiving line and snap photos with Vice President Biden and Obama's chief of staff, Rahm Emanuel.